 Since opening in March 2005, Sweat Records has become an institution in its own right, and Lolo continues to be passionately involved in the local cultural landscape.
-She DJs, books shows, serves on the Florida Chapter Board of the Recording Academy, and is a member of Class VII of the Miami Foundation’s Miami Fellows young leaders program.
+She DJs regularly, books shows, serves on the Florida Chapter Board of the Recording Academy, and is a member of Class VII of the Miami Foundation’s Miami Fellows young leaders program.

-EMILE MILGRIM, manager/music buyer is a Miami native with an insane, deep and varied knowledge of music, but especially blues/soul/r&b and “sad bastard music”.
-She is also the founder and owner of the awesome Other Electricities record label which puts out interesting albums from around the world.
-Emile collects cats, vinyl, and tattoos, and is basically a human version of Beer-chan.
-(Don’t worry, she only puts the promos in her pants.)
+EMILE MILGRIM, managing partner/music buyer – is a Miami native with an insane, deep and varied knowledge of music, but especially blues/soul/r&b and “sad bastard music”.
+She is the founder and owner of the awesome Other Electricities record label which puts out interesting and experimental albums from around the world.
+She plays drums in gospel noir group Quarter Horses and co-founded the Miami Girls Rock Camp.

 About the Co-Founder-At-Large: